sparklemotion/http-cookie/README.md

 - `Mechanize::CookieJar#jar`

-    There is no direct access to the internal hash in `HTTP::CookieJar` since it has introduced an abstract storage layer.
-If you want to tweak the internals of the hash storage, try creating a new storage class referring to the default storage class `HTTP::CookieJar::HashStore`.
+    There is no direct access to the internal hash in `HTTP::CookieJar` since it has introduced an abstract store layer.
+    If you want to tweak the internals of the hash store, try creating a new store class referring to the default store class `HTTP::CookieJar::HashStore`.

     If you desperately need it you can access it by `jar.store.instance_variable_get(:@jar)`, but there is no